 Costs of Production

 Fixed costs (FC) are costs that are fixed in the short-term running of a business and have to be paid even when no production is taking place.
-Examples: rent, interest on bank loans, telephone bills.
+Examples: rent, interest on bank loans, insurance premium, property tax.
 These costs do not depend on the amount of output produced.